pasqualedem/LabelAnything/README.md

 ![Label Anything Demo](assets/la.png)

-*Visual prompting meets few-shot learning*
+*Visual prompting meets few-shot learning with a new fast and efficient architecture.*

 </div>